Aidar5/nattoeng/docs/source/book/01_intro/pip.rst

     pip 19.1.1 from /home/vagrant/venv/pyneng-py3-7/lib/python3.7/site-packages/pip (python 3.7)

-If the system uses pip3, then every time a Python module is installed in the book, it will be necessary to replace pip with pip3.
+If the system uses pip3, then every time a Python module is installed in the book it will be necessary to replace pip with pip3.

 Alternatively, call pip: